deadlykam/CodeOptPro_Godot/README.md

 #### Timer Countdown:
 Even though Godot has a [Countdown Timer](https://docs.godotengine.org/en/stable/classes/class_timer.html) there are certain functionality that are missing which would help a lot.
 So I added a Timer Countdown feature.
 The script does as the name suggests which is it count downs to 0.
 This timer also calculates the normal value for the count down which may help later to sync up some other logic or features of yours.

 To use the Timer Countdown feature you must first add a Node and then add the script called **timer_countdown.gd**.
-You can either drag and drop the scrip from _addons -> kamran_wali -> code_opt_pro -> scripts -> timers -> timer_countdown.gd_ or click the drop down button under the Script tab and select Quick Load and then just type **timer_countdown** to get it.
+You can either drag and drop the script from _addons -> kamran_wali -> code_opt_pro -> scripts -> timers -> timer_countdown.gd_ or click the drop down button under the Script tab and select Quick Load and then just type **timer_countdown** to get it.
 Once you have added the Timer Countdown then you must provide a **COP_FixedFloatVar** resource to the field _Time Seconds_ which must have a value greater than 0.0.
-The value provided here are seconds.
+The value provided here are in seconds.
 Now in your main script create an export var with type COP_BaseTimer.
 ```
 SomeScript.gd
 extends Node